spiceai/spiceai/README.md

 ### Retrain the pod

-In addition to automatic training upon manifest changes, training can be started by using the Spice CLI from within your app directory.
+In addition to automatic training on each manifest change, training can be started by using the Spice CLI from within your app directory.

 ```bash
 spice train serverops